AmandaKitSam/traffic-lights/README.md

 -----------------------------------------------------

-### My 1st Approach of Solving the Problem - Using skills in HTML5, CSS3 (plus using Flexbox) and jQuery
+### My 1st Approach of Solving the Problem - Using skills in HTML5, CSS3 (+ Flexbox) and jQuery

 - Review the code: index1.html, style1.css and main.js

 - Please visit the link here:

-### My 2nd Approach of Solving the Problem - Using skills in HTML5, CSS3 (plus using Flexbox and @keyframes)
+### My 2nd Approach of Solving the Problem - Using skills in HTML5, CSS3 (+ Flexbox) and @keyframes for the animation

-- I also tried to use CSS3 `@keyframes` for the traffic lights animation.
+- Instead of using jQuery for the traffic lights animation, I also tried to use `@keyframes` for the animation.

 - Review the code: index2.html and style2.css